Differential Privacy for Government Agencies -- Are We There Yet?: Differential privacy in the survey context

 With survey data, the goal is often to make inferences regarding an underlying (finite) population, that is, the results based on the survey data are treated as estimates for the true values in the population.
-Furthermore, major interest often lies in identifying causal effects.
-To be able to achieve these goals, it is essential to quantify the uncertainty in the estimates obtained from the survey data and sophisticated methods have been developed in the survey statistics literature to quantify the uncertainty in the obtained estimates accounting for complex sampling designs and nonresponse adjustments (see for example \citet{sarndal2003}).
+Furthermore, there is often a major interest in identifying causal effects.
+To be able to achieve these goals, it is essential to quantify the uncertainty in the estimates obtained from the survey data, and sophisticated methods have been developed in the survey statistics literature to do so while accounting for complex sampling designs and nonresponse adjustments (see \citet{sarndal2003}, for example).

-A key challenge, which needs to be addressed when dealing with differential privacy for survey data, is how to obtain statistically valid inferences from the protected data, that is, how to take the extra uncertainty from the protection mechanism into account.
+One key challenge which needs to be addressed when dealing with DP for survey data, is how to obtain statistically valid inferences from the protected data, that is, how to take the extra uncertainty due to the protection mechanism into account.
 Research in this area is still limited.
-While it is straightforward to quantify the extra uncertainty for simple algorithms such as the Laplace mechanism which simply adds noise to the generated output, measuring the uncertainty for more complex algorithms is challenging.
-Furthermore, some algorithms introduce systematic bias, which is difficult to control for, especially for multivariate statistics.
-Finally, postprocessing steps, which are typically performed to ensure consistency and to avoid implausible values such as negative cell counts in a frequency table further affect the final estimates in complex ways invalidating potential adjustments even for simple algorithms.
+While it is straightforward to quantify the extra uncertainty for simple algorithms such as the Laplace mechanism, which simply adds noise to the generated output, it is challenging to measure the uncertainty for more complex algorithms or analyses that are functions of the noisy output.
+Furthermore, some algorithms introduce data-dependent noise or systematic bias, both of which are difficult to control for, especially for multivariate statistics.
+Finally, postprocessing steps, which are typically performed to ensure consistency and to avoid implausible values, further affect the final estimates in complex ways, invalidating potential adjustments even for simple algorithms.

+\citet{gong2020transparent} presents a conceptual framework to address these challenges.
+The basic idea of this framework is to integrate any privacy procedures into downstream analyses by modeling the protection mechanism and integrating over the unknown, confidential data (see \citet{little1993} for a related idea).
+The paper includes an illustrative example based on linear regression in the context of differential privacy.
+Nonetheless, modeling the protection mechanism can be challenging in practice, especially if postprocessing steps need to be taken into account.

+Nevertheless, it is important again to emphasize that it is often similarly (if not more) challenging to properly account for the impacts of traditionally employed protection strategies such as swapping, since the privacy parameters are considered confidential, although there are examples where statistical agencies provide margins of error that try to account for the extra uncertainty introduced in order to ensure that the output is sufficiently protected \citep{mckinney2020}.

-\subsection{No Secrecy of the Sample?}
+\subsection{No secrecy of the sample?}